 In each experiment we utilize the phonetic sequences obtained by Viterbi alignment of the orthographic transcription of the test data as a reference phonetic transcription.
 The phonetic aligner within SONIC allows for automatic detection and insertion of silence symbols during natural speaker pause in addition to automatically selecting the best pronunciation for a word given a set of alternative pronunciations in the Italian lexicon.
 Ideally, one would prefer to have a hand-labeled corpus which has been corrected at the phonetic level to take into account natural insertions, deletions and substitutions of phonetic units.
-For each experiment described in the following sections, a 3-gram phonetic language model was estimated [16] from the resulting phonetic sequences from the phonetically aligned training data consisting of 13765 utterances.
+For each experiment described in the following sections, a 3-gram phonetic language model was estimated [13] from the resulting phonetic sequences from the phonetically aligned training data consisting of 13765 utterances.

-3.3.1 Phonetic Recognition of Children's Speech with Adult Models
+2.2.1.
+Phonetic Recognition of Children's Speech with Adult Models

 In our first series of experiments, we wish to understand the phonetic error rate of a mismatched system (i.e., one trained on adult speech used to recognize children's speech).
 We also wish to quantify the error reduction which can be obtained from speaker-adaptation and normalization approaches.

-For this experiment we trained adult Italian acoustic models using the ITC-irst APASCI speech corpus [17].
+For this experiment we trained adult Italian acoustic models using the FBK APASCI speech corpus [14].
 APASCI is an Italian speech database recorded in an insulated room with a Sennheiser MKH 416 T microphone.
 The database contains 5,290 phonetically rich sentences in addition to 10,800 isolated digits (more than 10 hours of speech).
 The speech material was read by 100 Italian speakers (50 male and 50 female).
 We use the language porting procedure outlined in Section 3.1 and estimate speaker-independent and gender-dependent models.

-In order to reduce the mismatch between the adult models and children's acoustic data, we applied iterative unsupervised structural MAP linear regression (SMAPLR) using the confidence weighted phonetic recognition output [18].
+In order to reduce the mismatch between the adult models and children's acoustic data, we applied iterative unsupervised structural MAP linear regression (SMAPLR) using the confidence weighted phonetic recognition output [15].
 The means and variances of the system Gaussians are adapted using SMAPLR after each decoding pass and used to obtain an improved phonetic recognition output.
-Results are shown in Table 2(a).
+Results are shown in Table 2(a)

 Previous research has also shown that vocal tract length normalization via frequency warping prior to feature extraction can assist in reducing the mismatch between children's speech and adult acoustic models.
-In SONIC, the frequency warping method described in [19] is implemented.
+In SONIC, the frequency warping method described in [16] is implemented.
 The VTLN function determines the warping factor ranging between 0.88 and 1.12 per speaker such that the likelihood of the test data is maximized.
 Results of experiments combining SMAPLR and VTLN are summarized in Table2(b).

 From Table 2(a) we can see that the initial phonetic error rate is 39.2% for a system consisting of 40 acoustic units (AU) (31.1% for 33 AUs) when adult trained acoustic models are used to recognize children's speech.
-As expected, adult female trained acoustic models provides some degree of improvement over speaker-independent adult models reducing the initial phonetic error rate to 36.8% and 28.7 for 40 or 33 AUs respectively.
-Adaptation using SMAPLR further reduces the phonetic error rate to 28.1% and 20.7% (see Table 2(a)) for 40 or 33 AUs respectively.